 Plan Change 8 (PC8)

-Plan Change 8 is part of the Canterbury Land and Water Regional Plan and proposes updates to how water can be used and managed in Canterbury, including enabling changes to existing water consents and supporting wetland construction.
+Plan Change 8 (PC8) proposes changes to how water can be used and managed in Canterbury.
+This includes enabling changes to some existing water consents, supporting wetland construction, and removing barriers to infrastructure works that intercept groundwater.

 Latest update: On 8 April 2026, the Minister for RMA Reform granted an exemption for PC8.
 This means it can now be considered by the Regional Council and progressed to public notification, or not, as they direct.